Silk Road Fund

-The Silk Road Fund (丝路基金) is a state-owned investment fund of the Chinese government to foster increased investment in countries along the One Belt, One Road, an economic development initiative primarily covering Eurasia.
-The Chinese government pledged US$40 billion for the creation of the investment fund established on 29 December 2014.
+The Silk Road Fund (丝路基金) is a China Government Guidance Fund to foster increased investment in countries along the Belt and Road Initiative (formerly One Belt, One Road), an economic development initiative primarily covering Eurasia.
+The Chinese government pledged US$40 billion for the creation of the investment fund, established on 29 December 2014.

+Significance

+The Silk Road Fund is the only one of China's sovereign funds which was formed with an explicit geo-economic strategic mission.
+It was created by Chinese leader Xi Jinping to advance the policies and priorities of the Belt and Road Initiative and has closely followed the BRI's focus on infrastructure, connectivity, resource development, and developing industrial capacity.

+As per China's pledges via the Forum on China-Africa Cooperation (FOCAC), the Silk Road Fund is among the Chinese institutions which have provided development funds to African countries.
+Along with the China Development Bank and the Export-Import Bank of China, the Silk Road Fund is one of the primary financing sources for BRI projects in Africa.

 Personnel

 The senior executives are all from four shareholders and officials from People's Bank of China have taken most of the posts as the biggest holder, State Administration of Foreign Exchange, is a subordinate body of the Central Bank.
-For instance, the chairman of board of directors, Jin Qi, was formerly the assistant governor of the People's Bank of China.
+For instance, the chairman of the board of directors, Jin Qi, was formerly the assistant governor of the People's Bank of China.
 And the most important executive post, General Manager, was assigned to Wang Yanzhi, the Director of Foreign Exchange Reserves to Entrust Loan Office of State Administration of Foreign Exchange.

 The structures of board of directors and supervisors represent the balance of power between OBOR related institutions.
-In the board of directors, four relevant ministries of Central Government, including Ministry of Foreign Affairs, National Development and Reform Commission, Ministry of Finance and Ministry of Commerce, and four shareholders respectively send one midlevel official to delegate in the board.
+In the board of directors, four relevant ministries of the State Council of China, including Ministry of Foreign Affairs, National Development and Reform Commission, Ministry of Finance and Ministry of Commerce, and four shareholders respectively send one midlevel official to delegate in the board.
 In the board of supervisors, with Yang Zejun, former Secretary-general of the Office of the Central Financial Leadership Group, acting as chairman, senior executives from CIC, CDB and IEBC share the seats with two other staff representatives.

+The Silk Road Fund's management arm is the Silk Road Fund Company.

 Stakeholders

 Unlike other funds, whose organizational forms are mainly limited partnership, private equity (PE) in particular, Silk Road Fund is a limited liability company.
 Its 4 shareholders are: State Administration of Foreign Exchange (65%), China Investment Corporation (15%), Export-Import Bank of China (15%) and China Development Bank (5%).
-The Fund has a total capital of 40 billion, and the first round of capital installment is US$10 billion, contributed by the shareholders accordingly.
+Its initial capital was US$40 billion and ¥100 billion.